typehero/typehero/challenges/primitive-data-types/prompt.md

-## What Problem Primitive Types Solves
+## The Problem Primitive Data Types Solve

 Because the ability to create primitive types are the foundational idea behind TypeScript, asking asking what problem primitive types solve is more like asking "what problem does _TypeScript_ solve".